 September 17-November 1, 2016

-Take a picture with Otto the Ghost, who is back in 2016 with a new adventure, “Otto’s Green Halloween.”
+Take a picture with Otto the Ghost who returned for 2016 with a new adventure.
 Enjoy a hayride down a decorated trail and visit with the farm animals.
 Admission to the show is free; non-perishable food donations for Long Island Cares are encouraged.
 This attraction is handicap accessible.

 376 Bridgehampton/Sag Harbor Turnpike, Bridgehampton

-Children will enjoy Halloween games, trick or treating, crafts, a costume contest and more.
+Children will enjoy Halloween games, trick or treating, crafts, a costume contest and more during these fun Halloween events at the Children's Museum of the East End.
 Advance registration required.
-Free for members; $13 for non-members.

 Halloween Boat Burning